5LB Gunnar’s Diary

 Next I faced off against one in monk’s robes, was this the novice we had come to find?
 Sadly I had no choice and plunged my sword into its chest.
 Miyago fired and then found herself out of ammo, but a quick spell by Dorothea and she was re-supplied.
 Leonidas and Erik had bided their time and now attacked, Leonidas killed his and then the other, but not before Erik took a wound.
 Miyako shot the last one and the battle was over so I could look over the contents of the cart.

 Relics they said!
 This is treasure and worth much more that the five gold we were promised!
 But we escorted it back to town untouched, I’d rather have the monks on my side, and we had grave tidings to bear.
-I was right, on learning what we had seen, the monks gave us a Quest…
+I was right, on learning what we had seen, the Abbott gave us a Quest…

 We made our way carefully through the rocky terrain, unable to see much in any direction, until three of the pillagers appeared around a corner in front of us and the battle was on.
 Miyako fired off a shot, taking down the man armed with a sling and we dispatched the other two in short order but the commotion drew others into the fray.